Creely History, Family Crest & Coats of Arms

 The surname Creely was first found in County Londonderry (Irish: Doire), a Northern Irish county also known as Derry, in the province of Ulster, where they held a family seat since ancient times.

-Important Dates for the Creely family
+Early History of the Creely family

 This web page shows only a small excerpt of our Creely research.
 Another 82 words (6 lines of text) are included under the topic Early Creely History in all our PDF Extended History products and printed products wherever possible.